overeem11/MapRAINLINK/README.md

 # Open datasets to use with MapRAINLINK
 - Gridded rainfall maps retrieved from CML data from Sri Lanka over a 3.5 month period (https://doi.org/10.4121/14166539.v2).
 - The 2-day sample dataset, which is part of RAINLINK, or the ~4-month dataset covering the Netherlands (https://doi.org/10.4121/uuid:323587ea-82b7-4cff-b123-c660424345e5).
-These datasets need to be processed with RAINLINK to obtain CML path averages or rainfall fields, which can be plotted with MapRAINLINK.
+These datasets need to be processed with RAINLINK to obtain CML path averages or rainfall fields.
 - 5 minute precipitation accumulations from climatological gauge-adjusted radar dataset for The Netherlands (1 km) in KNMI HDF5 format (https://dataplatform.knmi.nl/dataset/rad-nl25-rac-mfbs-5min-2-0).
 Can be used as a reference for CML rainfall estimates.
 - 1 hour precipitation accumulations from climatological gauge-adjusted radar dataset for The Netherlands (1 km) in KNMI HDF5 format (https://dataplatform.knmi.nl/dataset/rad-nl25-rac-mfbs-01h-2-0).
 Can be used as a reference for CML rainfall estimates.
 - 24 hour precipitation accumulations from climatological gauge-adjusted radar dataset for The Netherlands (1 km) in KNMI HDF5 format (https://dataplatform.knmi.nl/dataset/rad-nl25-rac-mfbs-24h-2-0).
 Can be used as a reference for CML rainfall estimates.
 The file "RAD_NL25_RAC_MFBS_24H_201805300800_NL.h5" contains 24-h accumulations for one interval and can be used for testing.